 How do you expect your practice to evolve over the next five years?

-I think that, as the world recovers from the covid-19 crisis, work will become more sophisticated.
-Companies will probably face the economic consequences from the pandemic for some years to come.
-Creativity, precision and excellence will be key for a corporate lawyer to assist its clients in the new world.
+I think that, as the world recovers from the covid-19 crisis, work will become more sophisticated, as companies will probably face consequences from the blows suffered during the pandemic for some years to come.
+Creativity, precision and excellence will be key for a corporate lawyer to assist its clients in a modified world.

 What do clients look for when selecting you as a lawyer?

-I believe they want to have someone who has a listed company background, with a lot of international experience and the ability to understand financing, capital markets and corporate issues.
+I believe they want to have someone who has a sophisticated skillset, such as a listed company background, with a lot of international experience and the ability to understand financing, capital markets and corporate issues.

 How would you like to see your law firm develop in the coming years?

-Lefosse is an independent full-service firm in Brazil known for the quality of our work and sophistication of our assignments.
-We see ourselves growing steadily and assisting our clients with the same level of excellence we currently offer.
+Lefosse is an independent full-service firm in Brazil known for the quality of our work and the sophistication of our assignments.
+We see our firm growing and assisting our clients with the same level of excellence we currently offer.

 You have enjoyed a very distinguished career so far.
 What would you like to achieve that you have not yet accomplished?

-I would like to spend some more time in a teaching position, so as to give back to the community a little bit of my knowledge and experience.
+I would like to spend some more time in a teaching position, to give back to the community a little bit of my knowledge and experience.